 The chart below shows the cumulative impact/consequence scores of the assessment of climate-related risks in the 2021 adaptation progress report.
-These risks are also those that have been considered in the preparation of the financial statements, see page 241.
+These risks are also those that have been considered in the preparation of the financial statements, see page 241 of our integrated annual report.
 Percentages are of the total cumulative score for the business area and region or TCFD risk category.